bparanj/crystal/electronics/design/voltage-regulator-5.md

 4. Graduate student:

-At this level, we delve deeper into advanced regulator topologies and their applications.
 We explore low-dropout (LDO) regulators, their internal structures, and trade-offs between PMOS and NMOS pass elements.
 We analyze the stability of voltage regulators,  frequency compensation techniques and the impact of ESR in output capacitors.

 For switching regulators, we study buck, boost, and buck-boost topologies, along with more complex architectures like SEPIC and Ćuk converters.
 We examine control methods like voltage-mode and current-mode control, and their implications for transient response and stability.